 2022 Providence Democratic Mayoral Candidate Forum

-Several RIC student organizations have come together to organize a 2022 forum for Providence Mayoral Democratic candidates.
-The organizations include RIC Student Community Government, Inc., The Anchor Newspaper, Anchor TV, 90.7 WXIN, and the Political Science Club.
-This candidate forum will be held on Wednesday, March 23rd, 2022, from 12:30 p.m. to 2 p.m.
-This candidate forum is entirely student-run and organized.
-The goal with this forum is to give those in the RIC community an opportunity to hear the vision of the candidates for Mayor of Providence, Rhode Island's capital city.
-This forum is also to promote civic engagement and education of students on campus.
-The forum will be live-streamed on a number of Anchor TV's social media platforms.
-All the questions and topics will be provided by the students, with some coming from the Political Science Club and others from those in the RIC community via a Google Form.
-All COVID-19 guidelines will be followed to ensure this is the safest event possible.
+Several RIC student organizations came together to organize a 2022 forum for Providence Mayoral Democratic candidates.
+These organizations included RIC Student Community Government, Inc., The Anchor Newspaper, Anchor TV, 90.7 WXIN, and the Political Science Club.
+This candidate forum took place on Wednesday, March 23rd, 2022, from 12:30 p.m. to 2 p.m.
+This candidate forum was entirely student-run and organized.
+The goal with this forum was to give those in the RIC community an opportunity to hear the vision of the candidates for Mayor of Providence, Rhode Island's capital city.
+This forum also promoted civic engagement and education of students on campus.
+More coverage of this forum can be found in both the Providence Journal and The Public's Radio.

-All four of the candidates running for Mayor in the Democratic Primary are confirmed to attend this event.
+Three of the four candidates participated in the forum.
 These are the candidates:

 Photo Credit: Gonzalo Cuervo for Mayor campaign website